 It’s easy to see why the Ibanez GRGM21 GIO Mikro is considered one of the best electric guitars for kids and players with small hands.
 It is a 3/4 size guitar with a short 22.2-inch scale length, making it more compact than full-sized guitars.
 Being smaller, it is lighter and more comfortable to hold and play for kids, adult beginners and small-handed guitarists.

 The Ibanez GRGM21 GIO Mikro has a poplar body and a maple neck with a 24-fret fingerboard.
-In the past, rosewood and treated New Zealand pine were used for the fretboards; for 2019 the newest guitars out of the manufacturing facility now have jatoba wood.
+In the past, rosewood and treated New Zealand pine were used for the fretboards; since 2021 the newest guitars out of the manufacturing facility now have jatoba wood.
 Most retailers still carry Mikro models that have New Zealand pine fretboards.

 The GRGM21 GIO Mikro has sharktooth inlays for the Black, White and Black Night variants and dot inlays for the Jewel Blue, Metallic Purple and Walnut Sunburst variants.